arthurfelipebr/bludash/README.md

 An internal dashboard for Blu Imports to manage orders, track deliveries via a calendar, and analyze supplier price lists using Gemini AI.

-**MAJOR ARCHITECTURAL CHANGE: This application now uses a Node.js/Express.js backend with an SQLite database instead of Firebase.**
+**MAJOR ARCHITECTURAL CHANGE: This application now uses a Node.js/Express.js backend with a PostgreSQL database (migrated from SQLite).**

 ## Technologies & Libraries Used